MrJuantastic/JuanAvalos/content/posts/2019-11-happily-ever-avalos-and-the-eyes-of-texas.md

 2. Our Friends

 After college it was hard to imagine making such strong connections with other people.
 Little did we know that we would find a loving and supporting group of people that made us feel as though we were family.
 This is why it will hurt so much to say good-bye to all of them over the next couple of weeks.
 Whether through volleyball, board games, music festivals, puzzle crawls, or simply just a small get together and grill out, we never had a dull moment.
-The key core people (Bianca D’Silva, Tracy Krohn, John Russell, Sonam Patel) and all the other caring and passionate people that we are humbled to call our friends, made it more tolerable for Fish and I to survive in Ohio these last three years.
+The key core people (Bianca D’Silva, Tracy Krohn, John Russell, Sonam Patel, Brian Bachir) and all the other caring and passionate people that we are humbled to call our friends, made it more tolerable for Fish and I to survive in Ohio these last three years.
 I literally cannot continue writing more about this topic since I am already tearing up thinking about saying goodbye and also because I know I am about to melt writing about the final and best thing Fish and I got from Ohio.

 1. Alms Park